The Argentine says he has no concerns over his deal at Camp Nou, while revealing he does not aim to compete with Cristiano Ronaldo

-Messi is well on course to add yet more silverware to an already glittering CV, with the Blaugrana at the top of La Liga and the Argentina international in the running for a fourth consecutive Ballon d'Or crown, and he admits he is driven by a constant thirst for success.
+Messi is well on course to add yet more silverware to an already glittering CV, with the Blaugrana top of La Liga and the Argentina international in the running for a fourth consecutive Ballon d'Or crown and he admits he is driven by a constant thirst for success.

 When questioned about his supposed running battle with Cristiano Ronaldo, Messi was quick to play down any talk of a rivalry between the pair and insisted it was nothing more than a media creation.